chobgo/Cyclistic_Case_Study_Google/README.md

 More than 1.6 million records contain NULL values in at least one of their columns.

+3. ride_id column:

-3. As ride_id is our Primary Key and has no null values, we will check it for duplicates
+As ride_id is our Primary Key and has no null values, we will check it for duplicates

 ![](https://github.com/chobgo/Cyclistic_Case_Study_Google/blob/main/3_ride_id_duplicates.jpg?raw=true)

 There are 211 duplicate values in the ride_id column.

-4. All values in the ride_id column have a length of 16 characters.
+All values in the ride_id column have a length of 16 characters.

+5. rideable_type column:

-5. There are three different types of values in the rideable_type column, which indicate the types of rides the company offers.
-Additionally, there are only two types of customers based on the values in the member_casual column: "member" and "casual."
+There are three different types of values in the rideable_type column, which indicate the types of rides the company offers.

 ![](https://github.com/chobgo/Cyclistic_Case_Study_Google/blob/main/4_rideable_type_table.jpg?raw=true)

-![](https://github.com/chobgo/Cyclistic_Case_Study_Google/blob/main/5_types_member_casual.jpg?raw=true)
+There are no NULL values.

+6. started_at and ended_at columns:

-6. Both started_at and ended_at columns have a timestamp without time zone format.
+Both started_at and ended_at columns have a timestamp without time zone format.
 And indicates the date and time at where the different rides started and ended.
 The format is YYYY-MM-DD hh:mm:ss

-  *
+There are no NULL values in this columns

+There are 9,527 duplicate records where both started_at and start_station_name are identical, and 7,082 duplicate records where both ended_at and end_station_name are identical.
+These will be considered errors and will be removed during the data cleaning process.

+There are 202 records where the started_at values are greater than the ended_at values, which is not possible, and will be removed during the data cleaning process.

+There are 7,028 records with a ride length greater than 24 hours, and also will be removed during the cleaning process.

+7. start_sation_name, start_station_id, end_station_name, end_station_id

+There are 1,080,148 null values in start_station_name and start_station_id

+There are 1,110,075 null values in end_station_name and end_station_id

+8. start_lat, start_lng, end_lat, end_lng

+There are 6,744 total null values in the 4 columns.

+9. member_casual column

+There are 2 diferent types of values for the member_casual column: member and casual.
+No null values in this column.

+## FASE 4: DATA CLEANING

+![](https://github.com/chobgo/Cyclistic_Case_Study_Google/blob/main/5_types_member_casual.jpg?raw=true)